Public, Private, and Hybrid Cloud: The Future of the Enterprise

 Private clouds are clouds owned and operated by a single organization, enabling it to share computing devices, information, data, and other resources on-demand.
 A private cloud may be managed by the organization or by a third party, hosted internally or externally.
 Private clouds require a commitment to operating and securing a virtualized business environment.

 Private clouds offer advantages like flexibility to customize your cloud to accommodate current and changing business needs, the control that comes from ownership, and the scalability and efficiency of a public cloud.
 Up-front costs are significant but may amortize to make sense for a long-term strategy.
 Some vendors in the private cloud arena are Amazon Web Services, Cisco, Dell, Google Cloud, IBM, Microsoft, Oracle, and VMware.

 A hybrid cloud is a cloud computing service composed of a combination of private and public cloud services.
 Hybrid clouds give organizations the flexibility to customize resource allocation with outside cloud services while retaining necessary control and security of internal resources while enabling workloads to move between private and public infrastructure as needs and costs change.
 In short, hybrid clouds allow an organization to leverage the advantages of public and private clouds.
 Vendors in the hybrid cloud space include Amazon Web Services, Google Cloud, Microsoft Azure, and Rackspace.

 Whether public, private, or hybrid, cloud computing is a mature market.
-The risks that come with early adoption are well behind us and organizations of all descriptions trust public, private, and hybrid cloud services and platforms to run their business and deliver services.
+The risks that come with early adoption are well behind us and organizations of all descriptions trust public, private, and hybrid cloud services and platforms to manage sensitive data, run their business and deliver services.
 According to the independent Hosting Tribunal community: